 It’s important to us that you understand which data we collect, and how we use it, so that you can make informed decisions about providing your data to us.
 This privacy notice (also sometimes referred to as a “Fair Processing Notice”) has been written to help you to do that.

-In this notice “we” and “us” refer to Liberis Ltd. You can find details of our registered address, as well as how to contact us with questions regarding data protection or privacy, at the end of this notice.
+In this notice “we” and “us” refers to the Liberis Limited and its respective subsidiary and/or affiliated group companies.
+Liberis Limited is the data controller for the purpose of the General Data Protection Regulation and Data Protection Act 2018.
+We have appointed a Data Protection Officer who is responsible for overseeing questions in relation to this Privacy Notice.
+You can find details of our registered address, as well as how to contact our Data Protection Officer with questions regarding data protection or privacy, at the end of this notice.

-Many of the individuals about whom we collect personal data provide it to us as representatives of a company that they own or that they are engaged by.
+Many of the individuals about whom we collect personal data provide it to us as representatives of a company or other legal entity that they own or that they are engaged by.
 References to “your business”, “your account”, “your application”, “your enquiry” and other similar terms below, are deemed to include references to the business, account, application or enquiry of the entity that you represent, as applicable.

 The data we collect